-- (a) time and one-half for the first three hours of overtime on a regularly scheduled workday; - (b) double-time in excess of (a); - (c) subject to Clause 15.4, time and one-half for all hours worked on the employee's scheduled day of rest, but employees shall not have the day off scheduled. - (d) overtime shall be compensated in either cash or time off.
+- (a) time and one-half for the first three hours of overtime on a regularly scheduled workday; - (b) double-time in excess of (a); - (c) subject to Clause 15.4 Overtime for Part-Time Employees, time and one-half for all hours worked on the employee's scheduled day of rest, but employees shall not have the day off scheduled. - (d) overtime shall be compensated in either cash or time off.
 Overtime off shall be scheduled at a mutually agreeable time.
-An employee who has opted for compensating time off in lieu of overtime premium pay shall take the time off by March 31st and September 30th of each year.
+An employee who has opted for compensating time off in lieu of overtime premium pay shall take the time off by March 31 and September 30 of each year.
 If the accumulated time off is not taken before the above-noted dates, the balance of the banked overtime premium shall be paid on the employee's next regular paycheque.